Interview with John Green

 GT: But the other thing too, John, you’ve just survived an accident on the road!
 Gosh, what happened there?

 JG: Well that, on that mobility scooter, I’ll show you if you like before you go.
-Well coming down Buckman’s beach road you’re supposed to stay on the pavement, well I’ve been using the road, but on this particular time there was a lot of traffic so I went on the pavement.
-Coming down Buckman’s each but you know the houses’ driveways are slanted up like that, going along and we got to house and it was quite steep so I went to move over to the right to get nearer the wall of the house, and what I didn’t know, in front of me, the pavement ended, it was mud.
+Coming down Buckman’s beach road you’re supposed to stay on the pavement, well I’ve been using the road, but on this particular time there was a lot of traffic so I went on the pavement.
+Well coming down Buckman’s beach road like that you know the houses’ driveways are slanted up like that, well we’re going along and we got to house and it was quite steep so I went to move over to the right to get nearer the wall of the house, and what I didn’t know, in front of me, the pavement ended, it was mud.
 And the wheel, ruddy wheel went down and threw me over the top.

 GT: Were you hurt?

-JG: I’ve done all this, out gardening more or less stopped now.
+JG: I’ve done all this, out gardening, that’s why I, more or less, more or less stopped now.

 GTL And you also attend a lot of the Bomber Command services.